Regents' Policies

 2. Policy

-The University has an enduring commitment to support equality of employment and educational opportunity by promoting a diverse environment free from unlawful discrimination and harassment.
-The University forbids unlawful discrimination and harassment based on considerations of race, color, age, ancestry, national origin, gender identity, genetic information, serious medical condition, mental/physical disability, pregnancy, religion, sex, sexual orientation, spousal affiliation, or veteran status.
+The University has an enduring commitment to support equality of employment and educational opportunity by supporting our diverse environment and prohibiting unlawful discrimination and harassment.
+The University respects and celebrates the differences of all persons and understands the importance of a collaborative environment that prioritizes inclusive excellence and a shared sense of belonging.
+The University forbids unlawful discrimination and harassment based on considerations of race, color, age, ancestry, national origin, gender identity, genetic information, serious medical condition, disability, pregnancy, religion, sex, sexual orientation, spousal affiliation, or veteran status.

 2.1.
 Equal Employment Opportunity